junxit/us-congress-bills-115/metadata.md

 - 2017-05-17 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4266)
 - 2017-05-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H4266)
 - 2017-05-18 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2017-07-26 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2017-10-19 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+With written report No. 115-176.
+- 2017-10-19 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+With written report No. 115-176.
+- 2017-10-19 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 250.